xuqi2024/openflexure-microscope/docs/c270_preparation.md

 # Prepare the Logitech C270 HD webcam for mounting

 In this section we are disassembling a Logitech C270 HD webcam to use with C270 versions of Openflexure optics modules.
+It is not supported in the Openflexure software, but it can be used with many simple webcam programs.

 {{BOM}}